lch9527/OSU-GoeaTech_Game_jam/README.md

-# GoeaTechEval by Chenghao Li
+#by Chenghao Li

-This project focus on Climbing system, and the part of the Combo System.
+This project focuses on the Climbing system and the part of the Combo System.